pubnub/pubnub-mcp-server/resources/sdk_docs/unity_publish-and-subscribe.md

 # Publish/Subscribe API for Unity SDK

-Low-latency real-time messaging to one or many subscribers.

-Prerequisites:
+Low-latency global messaging.
+For concepts, see Connection Management and Publish Messages.

+## Publish

+`publish()` sends a JSON-serializable message to all subscribers of a single channel.

+- Requirements
-- Initialize PubNub with publishKey to publish; subscribeKey to subscribe.
+  - Initialize PubNub with publishKey.
-- You don't need to subscribe to publish to a channel.
+  - You don't have to be subscribed to publish.
   - You cannot publish to multiple channels simultaneously.

-Security:
+- Security
   - Enable TLS/SSL by setting ssl = true during initialization.
-- Optional payload encryption via CryptoModule.

-Data and serialization:
+Encryption is supported.
+- Message data
-- Messages must be JSON-serializable (objects, arrays, numbers, strings).
-Avoid Unity-specific classes/functions.
+  - Message can be any JSON-serializable data (objects, arrays, numbers, strings).
+Avoid Unity-specific classes; if needed, use GetJsonSafe().
+- Don't JSON serialize
-- Do not JSON-serialize message or meta yourself; pass the full object and the SDK will serialize.
+  - Do not JSON serialize message or meta; the SDK handles serialization automatically.
-- Strings support UTF-8.

-Size and rate:
+- Size
-- Max message size: 32 KiB (includes channel name and escaped characters).
-Target < ~1,800 bytes for best performance.
+  - Max message size: 32 KiB (includes channel and escaped characters).
+Aim for under 1,800 bytes.
-- If exceeded: Message Too Large error.
-See Message size limits.
+  - Exceeding returns Message Too Large.
+- Publish rate
-- Throughput: Publish as fast as bandwidth allows; soft limits apply.
-Subscriber in-memory queue holds 100 messages—avoid bursts that exceed subscriber capacity.
+  - Publish as fast as bandwidth allows; soft throughput limits apply.
+In-memory subscriber queue is 100.

-Circular references:
-- For structures with circular references, use GetJsonSafe().
+- Message serialization
+  - Circular references can cause issues; use GetJsonSafe() extension if needed.
+- Custom message type
+  - Optional CustomMessageType label, e.g., text, action, poll.
+- Best practices
+  - Publish serially.
+  - Verify success return code ([1,"Sent","136074940..."]); publish next only after success.
+  - On failure ([0,"blah","<timetoken>"]), retry.
+  - Keep queues under 100; throttle bursts (e.g., ≤5 msgs/sec).

 ```
 `pubnub.Publish().Channel(defaultChannel).Message(transform.GetJsonSafe()).Execute((a, b) => { });